HELPLINE: +91-11-30403040 +91-11-30403040

 Procedures

-Gastric bypass is one of the most popular and effective weight loss surgeries that involve alterations to the patient's digestive system.
-Gastric bypass surgery is a procedure that helps lose weight by altering the way in which the stomach and small intestine process food.
+Gastric bypass Surgery in Delhi is one of the most popular and effective weight loss surgeries that involve alterations to the patient's digestive system.
+Gastric bypass surgery is a procedure that helps lose weight by altering how the stomach and small intestine process food.
 Doctors may use this technique on individuals who have a high BMI or who have obesity-related health problems.

 Roux-en-Y gastric bypass technique and bariatric bypass surgery are other names of the procedure.